solana-foundation/developer-content/content/guides/token-2022/permanent-delegate.md

 ---
-date: Dec 04, 2023
+date: Dec 06, 2023
 title: How to use the Permanent Delegate extension
 description:
-  "With Token 2022, it's possible to specify a permanent account delegate for a mint.
+  "With Token Extensions, it's possible to specify a permanent account delegate for a mint.
 This authority has **unlimited** delegate privileges over any account associated with that mint, meaning that it can burn or transfer any amount of tokens."
 keywords:
   - token 2022
   - token extensions